In ULIP, the investment risk in the investment portfolio is borne by the policyholder.

 1

-Yes, absolutely.
-A ULIP is specifically designed for long-term objectives like retirement or funding a child’s education.
-For investors with a time horizon of 10-15 years or more, the answer to the question, is ULIP a good investment, is usually affirmative.
-The extended period allows you to ride out market volatility and gives your funds ample time to benefit from the power of compounding.
+Yes, certainly.
+This product is designed for the achievement of long-term goals, such as retirement planning or saving money for a child’s education.
+For investors with a time horizon of 10-15 years or more, the answer to the question, is ULIP a good investment or not, is usually affirmative.
+This long period helps to counter the effects of volatility in the markets and makes your money work with the effect of compounding.

 2